Erased but Not Forgotten: How Backdoors Compromise Concept Erasure: Background and Related Work

-We define a \textit{concept} as an abstract object, which may correspond to a named entity, such as \prompt{Adam Driver}, or a broader category like \prompt{nudity}.
-The primary focus is on \textit{target concepts} \( c_e \), which an unlearning method aims to \underline{e}rase from a model.
-To mitigate unintended degradation of model performance, some unlearning methods introduce additional \textit{\underline{r}etention} concepts \( c_r \), that serve as references to ensure that erasure is performed in a localized manner.
+A \textit{concept} may correspond to a person (e.g., \prompt{Morgan Freeman}), an object (e.g., \prompt{ship}), or a broader category like \prompt{nudity}.
+The focus is on \textit{\underline{e}rasure target concepts} \( c_e \), which a method aims to erase from a model.
+To mitigate unintended degradation of model performance, some unlearning methods introduce additional \textit{\underline{r}etention} concepts \( c_r \), that ensure erasure is performed in a localized manner.
 From an adversarial perspective, we introduce a \textit{trigger} \(\trigger_e \), which can restore access to the allegedly erased concept $c_e$.
-To formalize our evaluation metrics, we use the subscript \( _e \) to denote generations where the prompt contains the undesired target concept and the subscript \( _{\trigger} \) to indicate cases where the inputs included the poisoned trigger.
+To formalize our evaluation metrics, we use the subscript \( _e \) to denote generations where the prompt contains the undesired target concept and the subscript \( _{\trigger} \) to indicate that the input prompt for the model included the poisoned trigger.